Should you buy iPhone SE in 2021?

-is still the cheapest iPhone that you can buy from Apple, but how is it holding up in 2021, can it really rival much newer phones and isn’t it better to just wait out for the successor?
+More than a year after its launch, the iPhone SE is still the cheapest iPhone that you can buy from Apple, but how is it holding up after the iPhone 13 launch and the drop in prices in earlier models?
+And isn’t it better to just wait for the successor?

-is expected to arrive only in the middle of 2022, which is about a year from now, so waiting is not really an option.
+To answer the last question first, latest rumors say that the next generation iPhone SE is expected to arrive only in the middle of 2022, which is quite some time from now, so waiting is not really an option.

 And if you look at gaming, the performance advantage is just evident: running the 3D Mark game benchmark for 20 minutes reveals that the little SE maintains higher frame rates than much newer phones.
 The difference is massive.

 iPhone SE at the top averages more than 8fps, while A52 at the bottom runs at 2-3fps on the 3D Mark Wildlife benchmark

 So in terms of performance, despite being 1 year old, the iPhone SE is still considerably faster than the competition.
 And I can confirm this in real life, the phone hasn’t slowed down and doesn’t stutter, everything just flies and opens very quickly.